 If you’d like to hear more actionable hiring and retention tactics Paul has uncovered over the past 15 years, tune into the latest episode of High Growth Matters.

-Data as a critical tool for building a healthy culture
+Compensation data and pay equity as critical tools for building a healthy culture

 In HR, measuring the connections between strategies and organizational outcomes is vital for growth and success.
 However, these connections can be difficult to quantify regarding DEIBA.

-Analyzing effectiveness begins with data collection and analysis — even if you start small.
+Analyzing effectiveness begins with compensation data collection and analysis — even if you start small.

 “Take an experimental approach,” says Paul.
-“Collect the demographics of your organization, see where things are from a business perspective, then figure out what actions to take regarding diversity, equity, inclusion, belonging, and accessibility.”
+“Collect the demographics of your organization, see where things are from a business perspective, then figure out what actions to take regarding diversity, equity, inclusion, belonging, and accessibility -- and pay equity.”

 For this reason The Rise Journey recently introduced a new initiative, One-Person Human Resources.
 “We provide a subscription self-service that helps guide organizations, missions and objectives into alignment with culturally shifting HR initiatives,” Paul says.
 “The goal is to provide affordable, easy access tools, playbooks and resources needed to build, support and engage workplace culture.”